jhpce-jhu/jhpce_mkdocs/docs/slurm/slurm-faq.md

     See [this document](whenstart.md) for a description of factors affecting when jobs start.
 Of course the load on the cluster impacts job start times.
 Please consult the output of `slurmpic` for information about the state of the cluster and its available resources.
 Note that your job cannot start until a match is found for the resources you specified.
 There may be a lot of unused CPUs on a node, for example, but if someone has allocated all of the RAM on that node your job won't fit there.

     If the Reason given for a pending job is `QOSMaxMemoryPerUser` or `QOSMaxCpuPerUserLimit` then you can read about Quality of Service in our document [here](../slurm/qos.md).

+## How will I know if my job ended?
+See [this document](monitoring.md) for information about monitoring pending, running and completed jobs.
+You can specify directives requesting email notfication when jobs start, fail, etc.

 ## Help!
 My job is going to run out of time!